Maximiliam999/History-Website/README.md

 - Timeline section
     - A timeline of important historical events, serves as an introduction for whats to come in the classes the site offers.
-    - Users who are unsure or curious read thru the timeline to know if the class is something for them.
+    - Users who are unsure or curious read through the timeline to know if the class is something for them.
 ![Screeenshot of timeline section](/assets/images/screenshot%20timeline.png "Entire timeline")

 - Gallery section